roomit-xyz/Playbook-Hardening/README.md

 >> Dwi
 ## How To Use

+### WARNING

+Test only : Centos 7 and Rocky Linux 8.4
+Take your own risk!!!

 ### Varaible Global For Generate User And Set Passowrd:

 ```
     - user_root: root